 Let’s see the tasks in every quadrant:

-- Q1: Top Left Box of the urgent and important.
+- Q1, Top Left Box: urgent and important.
 This category includes all the projects that are part of your strategy and are to be implemented within a certain deadline.
-Urgent calls to Key account clients etc. If it is not yet clear those are to-do-right-away projects.
+Urgent calls to key account clients etc. In other words, these are to-do-right-away projects.

-- Q2: Top Right Box Important but not as urgent.
-Here you find planned tasks.
+- Q2, Top Right Box: important but not as urgent.
+Here you will find planned tasks.
 It is a box of great importance, since here are all the long-term decisions you will have to make and your guide to managing your time better in the future.

-- Q3: Bottom Left Box of not important but urgent tasks.
-Interruptions, daily work bombs etc. Usually, have to be dealt with first, before you focus again on your Q1 box.
+- Q3, Bottom Left Box: not important but urgent tasks.
+Interruptions, daily work bombs etc. These usually have to be dealt with first, before you focus again on your Q1 box.

-- Q4: Bottom Right Box of not important, not urgent issues.
-Well, those projects are probably boring or dull duties for you.
-Delegate or cancel them altogether!
+- Q4, Bottom Right Box: not important, not urgent issues.
+Well, these projects are probably boring or dull duties for you.
+Delegate or cancel them altogether, if possible!

-The best way this method will help you is that, after the categorization of your tasks, it is easier to plan your day or even week ahead.
-There is another plus in this method.
-Since you get to categorize your own projects, you get to realize what is important for you, or not, and relieve yourself from stressing out for unimportant details!
+This is one of the most effective time management strategies because, after the categorization of your tasks, it is easier to plan your day or even week ahead.
+There is another plus in using this method.
+Since you get to categorize your own projects, you get to realize what is important for you or not, and relieve yourself from stressing out for unimportant details!

-You might have been using this method already and not even realizing it.
-Let’s see how you can improve your time management with the 5 steps of this simple system.
-It is actually, an analysis of your usual to-do list.
-This technique lies in our reaction to big and seemingly difficult projects, in comparison to small and easier tasks.
+This is among the most widely used and effective time management strategies.
+You might actually have been using this method already without even realizing it!
+Let’s see how you can improve your time management following the 5 steps of this simple system.
+It is actually an analysis of your usual to-do list.
+This time management technique lies in our reaction to big and seemingly difficult projects, in comparison to small and easier tasks.
 Let’s break it down:

-- Collect everything that you have to do.
+- Collect all the task you have to do

 - Clarify them.
 Are they doable?
 What is every task’s deadline and effort required?

 That is the number of hours there are in a week.
-This method states that you should plan on a weekly basis and better yet, include your personal chores in your planning.
+This method states that you should plan on a weekly basis and, better yet, include your personal chores in your planning.
 Simple and yet quite a genius way of planning, to be honest.
-That way, you can manage time on a weekly basis and get the overview of how loaded it is.
-You will know which days you might be able to leave early and organize a meeting with friends, or a doctor’s appointment.
+That way, you can manage time on a weekly basis and get an overview of how loaded it is.
+You will know which days you might be able to leave early and set up a meeting with friends or a doctor’s appointment.

-All those techniques work.
-But, never forget to always choose a way that matches your position and personality.
+These are 4 effective time management strategies that truly work.
+But, never forget to choose a strategy that matches your position and personality.
 Different time management methods are fit for employees, team leaders or small business owners.
-Better yet, combine those tools, in order to schedule your day in a “time-management” optimized way!
+Better yet, combine those tools to schedule your day in a “time-management” optimized way!

-Here is a typical working day system, based on the above methods.
+Here is a typical working day system, based on the above time management methods

 – In the morning go through your Matrix of tasks.
 Prioritize all your projects for the day accordingly.
 Don’t forget to categorize the unexpected tasks that come up during the day too!